L400-RTI/Training-material/workshop.md

 When manipulating data in the Eventstream service, we have the tranformations part of the Eventstream processor.

-Transformations are mostly out of the box experience, but we have a special option here to create a SQL script in the transformations to add our own custom SQL code to maniputale the incoming data.

-[Brian writes more in this if it is announced at build]

 #### Shortcuts

 Accelerated shortcuts: